Nutrition And Brain Health

-Minimal cognitive impairment is an intermediate between normal cognitive health and dementia.
-It is not the same as memory lapses common with normal aging.
-MCI prevalence increases with age from 6.7% of adults aged 60 to 64 to 25.2% of adults aged 80 to 84.1
+Minimal cognitive impairment is an intermediate state between normal cognitive health and dementia.
+It is not the same as the memory lapses common with normal aging.
+MCI prevalence increases with age, from 6.7% of adults aged 60 to 64 to 25.2% of adults aged 80 to 84.1

 Many Americans are making an important shift in how they think about their health.
 While the internet has its good and bad points, it provides access to health information in a way that empowers people to have more agency in making their own health decisions.

 Table of Contents